In the world of digital imaging, there are two image formats that prevail above all else: JPEG (or JPG) and PNG.

 One of the standout features of PNG is its support of transparency.
 With both color and grayscale images, pixels in PNG files can be transparent.
 This allows you to create images that neatly overlay with the content of an image or website.
 As seen in the GIF above, many editing programs — in this case Adobe Photoshop Mix — use a checkered background to indicate the transparency of a graphic.
 This makes PNG great for logos, particularly those with text, used on a website.

-When it comes to photography, PNG might seem like a solid alternative for lossless image storage but the truth is there are plenty of better alternatives, such as Adobe’s Digital Negative (DNG) and TIFF.
-PNG doesn’t natively support a standard to store EXIF data, which stores the information such as shutter speed, aperture, and ISO from the camera it was captured with.
+When it comes to photography, PNG might seem like a solid alternative to proprietary RAW formats for lossless image storage, but the truth is there are plenty of better alternatives, such as Adobe’s Digital Negative (DNG) — which you can even shoot on your smartphone — and TIFF.
+PNG also doesn’t natively support EXIF data, which includes information such as shutter speed, aperture, and ISO from the camera it was captured with.

 PNG was made for the web and it has proven its worth.
-JPEG might be the format of a majority of the images, but PNG occupies an important niche that JPEG can’t effectively reach.
+JPEG might be the format of a majority of the images, but PNG occupies an important niche that JPEG can’t effectively reach, and is basically the only choice when you need to clearly render a logo or text over other elements on a website.

 Much like JPEG, PNG has also had a few variations throughout the years.
 APNG is a still-supported format designed to replicate the animated functionality of GIFs.
 It’s not nearly as prevalent but is supported by many modern browsers.